-The final number of population for Japan, prefectures and municipalities (i.e., shi, ku, machi and mura) was tabulated at the Bureau of Statistics by counting the number of persons entered in the census questionnaires.
-The results of the final count were published on the several issues of the Official Gazette in March and April, 1971 and were also included in a report, Final Count of Population.
+The final number of population for Okinawa and municipalities (i.e., shi, machi and mura) was tabulated at the Bureau of Statistics by counting the number of persons entered in the census questionnaires.
+The results of the final count were published on the official gazettes in April 26, 1971 and were also included in a report, Final Count of Population.